You have probably asked, “what can I do instead of lunges that won’t hurt my knees?”

 6. Single-Leg Box Squat

-Single leg box squats are a challenging exercise that can build strength and stability in the lower body.
+Single-leg box squats are an advanced type of alternative lunge.
+Single-leg box squats build strength and stability in the lower body.
 Working the stabilizers of the hips, knees, and ankles will help prevent injury and reduce knee pain.
 Because you are working on each leg individually, you can’t favor your dominant leg.
 Proper technique is key to reaping the benefits of single-leg squats.

 - Stand with your feet hip-width apart with a box or chair directly behind your heels.